Sakiskid/Weather-Dashboard/README.md

 - Ended up putting addNewLocation() call into the getCoordsUsingWeatherQuery() function.
 I had to wait until ajax was done loading before calling the new location, otherwise it would return undefined.
 Really weird issue that took me a long time to figure out
 - Formatting and layout of stylesheet
 - Single line if statements dont need squigly brackets
+- Better to use `top` instead of `height` for the locationRadioWrappers, because I wanted them to come up like tabs.